bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

 1. Compile and start the app.
 Test the queries!
 Produce both successful and erroneous responses too.

 !!! example "SUBMISSION"
     Create a **screenshot** in Postman (or an alternative tool you used) that shows a **failed insert** request and response.
 The cause of failure should be that an item with the same name already exists.
-Save the screenshot as `f1.png` and submit with the other files of the solution.
+Save the screenshot as `f1.png` and submit it with the other files of the solution.
 The screenshot shall include both the **request and the response with all details** (URL, body, response code, response body).
 Verify that your **Neptun code** is visible in the URL!
 The screenshot is required to earn the points.